 Exploring theater in the United Kingdom

 While this program is not exclusively focused on theater, it is a central theme and you’ll have the chance to attend several performances in London’s West End during the week.
-You’ll also get to explore the history of theater in the region with a visit to the Globe Theater (including a workshop), and a tour of Shakepeare’s childhood home in Stratford-upon-Avon.
+You’ll also get to explore the history of theater in the region with a visit to the Globe Theater and a tour of Shakepeare’s childhood home in Stratford-upon-Avon.
+A theater workshop will also bring light to how performance art can be used for community outreach.

 Reflection and discussion will be key to making sense of your many site visits and making connections to life back home.
 Your trip leader will lead discussions each day, sometimes casually over meals and sometimes more structured.